 Before superhero movies were churned out like butter, there was a time when comic book adaptations were an event—something to look forward to with anticipation.
 Just such a movie was released in 1991: Disney’s The Rocketeer.
 Now celebrating its 20th anniversary, fans can relive the magic with a digitally remastered Blu-ray release.

 Set in glamorous 1930s California, The Rocketeer wastes no time taking off.
-No sooner has test pilot Cliff Secord (Billy Campbell) taken off in his new experimental plane that viewers are treated to a car chase between gangsters and the Feds that ultimately ends with cars
+No sooner has test pilot Cliff Secord (Billy Campbell) taken off in his new experimental plane that viewers are treated to a car chase between gangsters and the Feds that ultimately ends with cars—and the plane—crashing all around.

 After the gangsters have been hauled away by the FBI, Cliff and his buddy Peevy (Alan Arkin) discover a rocket-propelled backpack stashed in an old plane.
 At first unclear about what they found, it soon becomes blazingly obvious what they’ve stumbled onto.